-OneDrive Microsoft’s cloud storage service, is heavily integrated into Windows 10.
-And the Windows 10 explorer is occupied by OneDrive folder prominently just below the Quick Access section.
+OneDrive Microsoft’s cloud storage service is heavily integrated into Windows 10.
+And the Windows 10 explorer is occupied by the OneDrive folder prominently just below the Quick Access section.
 This is so because, OneDrive comes bundled with Windows 10 to help users store their documents and other data online in the cloud and sync it between your computers.
 It can be used to store your documents and other data online in the cloud and sync it between your computers.
-If you don’t use OneDrive, you can also Remove onedrive from windows 10 explorer with a simple registry tweak.
+If you don’t use OneDrive, you can also remove one drive from windows 10 explorer with a simple registry tweak.
 Here fallow Bellow to Remove one Drive integration from The Windows file explorer permanently.

-There is a simply Registy tweak which helps you to Get rid of this One drive integration from yoru file explorer.
+There is a simple Registry tweak that helps you to Get rid of this One drive integration from your file explorer.

-Note Before process first note : we are going to make some changes on Windows Registry.
-And windows Registry are the most essential part of windows. any wrong modification can cause issue.
+Note Before process first note: we are going to make some changes on Windows Registry.
+And windows Registry are the most essential part of windows. any wrong modification can cause issues.
 For That we recommend Create System Restore point Before making any changes on Windows Registry.
-So That if any thing goes wrong while making change on Registry we can perform system Restore to revert back windows into previous working state.
+So That if anything goes wrong while making change on Registry we can perform a system restore to revert back windows into a previous working state.